-Molly Birnbaum, executive editor of Cook's Science for America's Test Kitchen, turns her attention to mushrooms.
+Molly Birnbaum, from America's Test Kitchen, turns her attention to mushrooms.
 She tells Sally Swift how these fungi bridge the gap between plant and animal, why fresh doesn't equal better flavor, and what happens to a mushroom after you cook it for 40 minutes.
+After learning more about mushrooms, try Molly's recipe for Stuffed Portobello Mushrooms.

-Molly Birnbaum: Mushrooms are on my mind today.
+Molly Birnbaum: I do.
 They are incredibly fascinating because mushrooms are neither plant nor animal.
 They belong to a totally different kingdom of organisms called fungi, which also contains yeasts and molds.
 Unlike plants, mushrooms don't produce chlorophyll for the conversion of sunlight into energy.
 They instead rely on decomposed organic material as a source of nutrients, which is exactly why they grow on the forest floor.

 SS: What's the best way for us to store them at home?